weaviate/weaviate-io/_posts/blog/2022-10-11-ANN-algorithms-Vamana-vs-HNSW.md

 * In this graph, the top layers contain only long-range edges.
 * The deeper the search traverses through the hierarchy, the shorter the distance between vectors captured in the edges.

 Put simply, Vamana can build a flat graph, in contrast to HNSW, which uses a hierarchical representation.
 And a flat graph may suffer less performance degradation from being stored on disk than a hierarchical representation might.
 The reason is that since the outgoing connections from each node are known, it is possible to store the information in such a way that we can calculate the exact position on the file to read when retrieving information on the neighbors of a given node.
-This makes the information retrieval process very efficient, and thus lower speed imposed by disk storage becomes less of a problem.
+This makes the information retrieval process very efficient, and thus the lower speed imposed by disk storage becomes less of a problem.

 The main advantage of the hierarchical representation used in HNSW is that the traversal of the graph is accelerated.
 This is solved in the Vamana implementation by hosting long-range connections with a similar function.